atenreiro/ChatGPT_Interviews/README.md

 [ChatGPT](https://chat.openai.com/) offers prompts that you can use to prepare for interviews or to craft a compelling resume.
 Here's a list that can be used as a reference - please modify the prompts to get more tailor made results.

+For these examples, I used the "Cloud Engineer" as the role.
 Modify the text inside the "[ ]" with the customised role or other information.

 **ℹ️ Note**: It is not recommended that you copy and paste the answers verbatim.
 Instead, use them as a guide and tailor your responses to be authentic and genuine.